Dealing with Shyness

 Help you to reach your goals.
 Whether you're trying to get fit, give up smoking, or otherwise improve your life, encouragement from a friend can really boost your willpower and increase your chances of success.

 Reduce your stress and depression.
-Having an active social life can bolster your immune system and help reduce isolation, a major contributing factor for depression.
+Having an active social life can bolster your immune system and help reduce isolation, a major contributing factor to depression.

 Support you through tough times.
 Even if it's just having someone to share your problems with, friends can help you cope with serious illness, the loss of a job or loved one, the breakup of a relationship, or any other challenges in life.

 Support you as you age.
 As you age, retirement, illness, and the death of loved ones can often leave you isolated.
-Having people you can turn to for company and support can provide purpose as you age and be a buffer against depression, disability, hardship and loss.
+Knowing there are people you can turn to for company and support can provide purpose as you age and serve as a buffer against depression, disability, hardship and loss.

 Boost your self-worth.
 Friendship is a two-way street, and the “give” side of the give-and-take contributes to your own sense of self-worth.
 Being there for your friends makes you feel needed and adds purpose to your life.

-A friend is someone you trust and share a deep level of understanding and communication.
+A friend is someone you trust and with whom you share a deep level of understanding and communication.
 A good friend will:

 As friendship works both ways, a friend is also someone you feel comfortable supporting and accepting, and someone with whom you share a bond of trust and loyalty.

-The most important thing in a friendship is how the relationship makes you feel—not how it looks on paper, how many things you have in common, or what others think.
+The most important quality in a friendship is the way the relationship makes you feel—not how it looks on paper, how alike you seem on the surface, or what others think.
 Ask yourself:

 The bottom line: if the friendship feels good, it is good.
 But if a person tries to control you, criticizes you, abuses your generosity, or brings unwanted drama or negative influences into your life, it's time to re-evaluate the friendship.
 A good friend does not require you to compromise your values, always agree with them, or disregard your own needs.